-Chief Executive Officer
+Chief Executive Officer.

-The Kwa-Zulu Natal Liquor Authority was established on 01 August 2012, with a legislative mandate to control and regulate the retail sale and micro manufacture of liquor in the province of KwaZulu-Natal.
-The liquor regulatory function in the past resided directly with the Department of Economic Development and Tourism.
-However all matters pertaining to liquor policy and legislation still remain with the Department whilst the Liquor Authority is the implementing Agency.
+The KwaZulu-Natal (KwaZulu-Natal) Liquor Authority was established on 1 August 2012, with a legislative mandate to control and regulate the retail sale and micro manufacture of liquor in the province of KwaZulu-Natal.
+The liquor regulatory function in the past resided directly with the Department of Economic Development, Tourism and Environmental Affairs.
+However, all matters pertaining to liquor policy and legislation still remain with the Department, whilst the Liquor Authority is the implementing agency.

-In order to execute their mandate as the Accounting Authority the Board is tasked with ensuring that the Authority is well-structured, well-resourced in terms of human and financial capital and has well developed plans to execute its function as the Liquor Regulator in the province.
-In the main their oversight function includes amongst others to secure transparency, accountability and sound management of the revenue, expenditure, assets and liabilities of the Entity are managed efficiently and effectively.
+In order to execute their mandate as the Accounting Authority, the Board is tasked with ensuring that the Authority is well-structured, well-resourced in terms of human and financial capital and has well developed plans to execute its function as the liquor regulator in the province.
+In the main, their oversight function includes, amongst others, to secure transparency, accountability and sound management of the revenue, expenditure, assets and liabilities of the Entity are managed efficiently and effectively.

-There are five Business Units within the Authority responsible for the following portfolios:
+There are five business units within the Authority responsible for the following portfolios:

-The functional areas of responsibility for each of the Business Units are fully described in the website.
+The functional areas of responsibility for each of the business units are fully described in the website.

-The KZNLAs priorities are:
+The KZNLA's priorities are: